-The current U.S. military posture in the Persian Gulf is focused on containing and deterring Iraq, and some experts believe that a U.S. decision to overthrow Saddam would require the use of U.S. forces.
+The current U.S. military posture in the Persian Gulf is focused on containing Iraq.
 Currently, the United States and Britain enforce two "no fly zones" to provide a measure of protection for Iraq's Kurdish minority and other objects of regime repression and to contain Iraq militarily.
 To enforce the no-fly zones, the two allies invoke U.N.
 Resolution 678 (November 29, 1990, authorizing use of force to expel Iraq from Kuwait), 687 (the main ceasefire resolution), 688 (human rights), and the Safwan Accords (the March 3, 1991 cease-fire agreements between Iraq and the coalition forces that banned Iraqi interference with allied air operations).
 Resolutions 678 and 687 were written under Chapter VII of the U.N.
 Charter, dealing with peace and security, and are interpreted as allowing military action to enforce these resolutions.
 Resolution 688 (human rights) was not written under Chapter VII, nor does that or any other resolution establish no fly zones.

 To justify Operation Desert Fox, the Administration cited additional justification from Resolution 1154 (see above), which warned of "the severest consequences" for non-compliance.
 Section 1095 of P.L.
 102-190, the Defense Authorization Act for FY1992, signed December 5, 1991, expressed Congress' support for "all necessary means" to achieve the goals of U.N.
 Security Council Resolution 687.
-(For information on the U.S. military posture in the Gulf tasked with containing Iraq, see CRS Report RL30728, Persian Gulf: Issues for U.S. Policy, 2000.)
+(For information on the U.S. military posture in the Gulf, see CRS Report RL31533, Persian Gulf: Issues for U.S. Policy, 2002.)
 In instances of strikes on Iraq for no fly zone or other infractions, the Administration also has cited congressional action (primarily P.L.
-102-1 of January 12, 1991, authorizing military action to expel Iraq from Kuwait).
+102-1 of January 12, 1991), authorizing military action to expel Iraq from Kuwait.

 Kurds/Operation Northern Watch (ONW).
 The northern no fly zone was set up in April 1991, to protect the Kurds in northern Iraq.
 The zone extends north of the 36th parallel.
 After the September 1996 Iraqi incursion into northern Iraq, humanitarian aspects of ONW were ended and France ended its ONW participation.
-On June 25, 2001, Turkey renewed for six months basing rights at Incirlik Air Base for the 24 American aircraft and about 1,300 U.S. forces (plus allied forces).
+On June 18, 2002, Turkey renewed for six months basing rights at Incirlik Air Base for the 24 American aircraft and about 1,300 U.S. forces (plus allied forces).
 However, Turkey fears that ONW protects the anti-Turkish Kurdistan Workers' Party (PKK), which takes refuge in parts of northern Iraq, and Turkey has made repeated attacks against the PKK there since May 1997.